aryan68125/Fast_api_project/README.md

 <br>

-#### Fetch data using database functions inside cursor object in FastAPI end-point function
+#### Read data using database functions inside cursor object in FastAPI end-point function
 The method implemented here is a more optimized way <br>
 **read_posts** Database function : A database function that can fetch one row or all rows from the database table depending on if the id is supplied to the database function or not. <br>
 The function will return the response from database in JSONB format